Unpacking "Personal" Health Informatics for Proactive Collective Care: Discussion and Design Implications

-Building upon our observations and the strategic direction outlined, we propose the design and development of a proof-of-concept application aimed at addressing general health, wellbeing, and medical inquiries.
+Building on our observations and the strategic direction outlined, we propose the design and development of a system to address general health, wellbeing, and supporting collective care practices in response to medical inquiries.
 This system will also assist users in interpreting and contextualizing their personal health data aggregated from diverse sources, presenting the information in a format that is both comprehensible and actionable.
 Leveraging advancements in artificial intelligence, particularly finetuned open-source large language models (LLMs), the application will integrate data from clinical documents (e.g., physician reports, laboratory results, and medication records) alongside information from wearable health devices.
-This multimodal data synthesis will enable the generation of personalized, holistic insights, thereby enhancing user engagement and health awareness.
-The interface will employ a conversational, chatbot-style design to facilitate intuitive interaction, mediate family sharing norms, and surface literacy-appropriate explanations.
-Beyond helping users understand their personal health information (PHI), the system will also provide access to evidence-based health, medical, and wellness content.
-By sourcing validated information from reputable sources, the application seeks to address the pervasive issue of health misinformation and contribute to the improvement of public health literacy.
+This multimodal data synthesis will enable the generation of personalized, holistic insights (similar to the objective of Moore et al.'s work \cite{10.1145/3494964}) for each role, thereby enhancing user engagement and health awareness (akin to the observations of Lin et al. \cite{10.1145/3678575}) within the care circle.
+The interface will also employ a conversational, chatbot-style design to facilitate intuitive interaction, mediate family sharing norms, and surface literacy-appropriate explanations.
+Beyond helping users and their care circle understand their health and wellbeing, the system will also provide access to evidence-based health, medical, and wellness content.
+By sourcing validated information from reputable sources, the application seeks to address the pervasive issue of health misinformation and improve public health literacy.